Rolly's English Students

 Misael’s English is not nearly as good as Nery’s, so to encourage him to talk more, I started asking him questions about his school and course of study. ¡Boy, did that turn out to be an eye-opener!

-There are two public high schools in Lerdo.
+There are five public high schools in Lerdo.
 They are as different as night and day, but that’s another story for another day.
 In Misael’s school, sophomore students are given a battery of aptitude tests and discussions with a counselor to determine which academic track the students should take.
 Among the available tracks are business, computer science, mechanics, construction, clinical laboratory, and others.
 Misael was accepted into the clinical lab track.

 In this final semester before graduation, his courses include math, biology, human metabolism, biochemistry, and a couple of others.
 He says all his teachers are excellent, know their subjects, and present them well.
 I was surprise when he said they draw blood to run various lab tests.
 But I was completely blown away when he said the male students were asked to bring semen samples, so the class could study sperm under the microscopes.
 Can you imagine the uproar such an assignment would cause in the USA?
 Misael took the assignment in stride and seemed to think it not at all unusual.
 He made some jokes about it that I won’t repeat here.